-Despite we all know that we need to have a good posture, we really don’t dedicate any time or effort to it.
-Although having a good posture may only seem something merely aesthetical like making you taller and slimmer, the fact is that bad posture can carry many health problems.
+Despite knowing we need to have good posture, most people don’t dedicate effort to improving it.
+Having good posture may only seem aesthetical such as making you taller and slimmer, but the facts is bad posture leads to health problems.

-And when you have a job that requires you to sit for more than 6 hours a day, you really need to start stretching.
-This won’t only help your posture as it will help you decrease the risk of having a heart disease.
-Additionally, when you remain sitting for many time, you tend to gain weight because the blood sugar is affected.
+When you have a job that requires you to sit for more than 6 hours a day, its important to have a stretching routine.
+This will help posture, and also decrease your risk of getting heart disease.
+While remain sitting for many time, you tend to gain weight because the blood sugar is affected.

 Besides all these effects you may suffer just due to the bad posture, you can add the chronic back, neck, and shoulder pain.